Brenau’s online Ed.S. degree can position you to help shape a more effective teaching and learning environment for today’s youngest students.

 Complete coursework for this program 100% online for greater flexibility

-Brenau University is accredited by the National Council for Accreditation of Teacher Education
+Brenau University is accredited by the Council for the Accreditation of Educator Preparation

 Classes last for seven weeks and you can earn your degree in one year

-Brenau University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Core courses for the Ed.S. in early childhood education include:
+Brenau University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Core courses for the Ed.S. in elementary education include: